ohsu-cedar-comp-hub/GPUOptTutorial/GPUOptTutorial.md

 ## **Tracking and Optimizing the Jobs**

 Often, we have no idea the amount of resources our jobs need.
 A good litmus test is to track the usage and efficiencies of the resources requested on a smaller test job.
-We will do this in this tutorial.
+This is exactly what we are doing in this tutorial.

 <details>
   <summary><b>GPU Usage and Optimization </b></summary>